 - ¼ cup fresh basil, parsley or mint (we LOVE basil, but a combination of all 3 is also delicious)

-- In a medium bowl, combine softened cream cheese (or yogurt), garlic, lemon juice and oregano.
+- In a medium bowl, combine softened 8 oz. cream cheese (or 1 cup yogurt), 3 minced garlic, juice from ½ lemon and 1 teaspoon oregano.
 Stir until completely mixed.
-If using the grated cheese, mix into this layer as well.
+If using grated cheese, mix ½ cup into this layer as well.
 Spread into bottom of a pie plate or shallow baking dish of approximate size.

-- Spread the hummus next.
+- Spread 8 ounces hummus next.
 Use all of hummus in tub or less to your liking.

 - Cover with plastic wrap and chill at least 4 hours or overnight.